nortmas/drupal-go/README.md

 * `composer install`
 * `robo configure && robo install`

+## Availabe commands:
+* `robo db_export` Implement an export of current DB state to the DB folder.
+* `robo db_import` Implement an import of latest DB dump from the DB folder.
+* `robo rebuild` Execute necessary actions after a pull from the repository.
+* `robo get_db` Import DB from the specified environment.
+Required attribute `alias` (dev,stage,prod)
+* `robo get_files` Import files from the specified environment.
+Required attribute `alias` (dev,stage,prod)
+* `robo multisite` Generate directory structure and necessary configuration files for specified domains.

 ## What does it do?

 When installing the given `composer.json` some tasks are taken care of: